 The development application plans are included as Attachment 2.
 In support of the application, the applicant has provided a Parking Management Plan prepared by GTA Consultants, which is included as Attachment 3.
-The applicant has a provided a copy of the management plan currently implemented as part of the approval for the Maylands premises, which is included for information in Attachment 4.

 The table below summarises the planning assessment of the proposal against the provisions of the City's LPS2, the City's Policy No. 7.7.1 - Non-Residential Development Parking Requirements (Parking Policy), and the City's Policy No 5.7.2 - Signs and Advertising.
 In each instance where the proposal requires the discretion of Council, the relevant planning element is discussed in the Detailed Assessment section following from this table.